SFe-Team-was-taken/TSC/readme.md

 This is a draft.
 Expect errors, and feel free to report them. sleaf has access to a computer with an Sound Blaster X-Fi Titanium, so she will be able to test or reproduce any issues found on real hardware.

-Do not use "draft" specifications (version number x.yy.zL) to base final products on.
-Always refer to a "final" specification (version number x.yyL).
+Do not use "draft" specifications (version number x.y.zL) to base final products on.
+Always refer to a "final" specification (version number x.yL).

 * * *